Abram-Sierra/Portfiolio/README.md

 Portfolio Picture Slideshow

 Here is my portfolio slideshow depicting a few projects I've worked on.
+Included are a